zack-bitcoin/amoveo-docs/design/transaction_types.md

 * oracle_unmatched_tx
 * oracle_winnings_tx

+6 transaction types for smart contract:
+* contract_new_tx
+* contract_use_tx
+* contract_evidence_tx
+* contract_timeout_tx
+* contract_winnings_tx
+* contract_simplify_tx

+transaction types for subcurrencies:
+* sub_spend_tx
+* swap_tx
+* market_swap_tx

+transaction types for managing markets:
+* market_new_tx
+* market_liquidity_tx

 1 bonus transactions:
 * coinbase_tx

 # create_account

-This creates a new account on the blockchain and gives it some tokens.
+This creates a new account on the blockchain and gives it some Veo.

 # spend_tx

-Spends tokens to a different account.

-# account_delete

-This deletes an account on the blockchain and sends all of it's Veo to a different account.
+Spends Veo to a different account.

-WARNING! do not reuse a pubkey after it has been deleted.

 # multi_tx

+A multi-tx contains multiple other inside of it.
+There are multiple reasons to use this:
-A multi-tx contains multiple create_account and spend_txs inside of it.
-A multi-tx only updates your account nonce once, this makes it ideal for cold storage.
+* cold storate.
+A multi-tx only updates your account nonce once, this makes it simpler for cold storage.

-# channel_new

-This creates a new channel on the blockchain.
-It needs to be signed by both participants in the channel.
-It takes money from both participant's accounts to put into the channel.
-Channels can only hold Veo tokens.
-There is a record of recently closed channels.
-You can't reuse an id from a recently closed channel.

-# channel_team_close

-Both parties need to sign.
-This closes the channel.
-The tokens in the channel are distributed to the 2 account owners.

-# channel_solo_close

-If your partner disappears, or refuses to close the channel, this is how you can start the process of closing the channel without your partner's help.

-# channel_slash

-If channel participant does a channel_solo_close at the wrong state, this is how you stop them.
-Anyone is allowed to publish this tx, it doesn't have to be one of the two channel participants.
-The blockchain records who closed a channel most recently in a tree. channel ids can't be reused for a long time, so the record will be good.
-The channel can be slashed many times, but each time it is slashed the evidence needs to be for a higher nonce.

-# channel_timeout

-If you did a channel_solo_close, and then waited the delay number of blocks after the final channel_slash, now you can do this transaction to close the channel.
+* tx fees. a multi-tx only has one signature, so it is smaller than using multiple tx.
+* atomically linking txs. sometimes you need multiple txs to go through together, otherwise you are left holding risk you don't want to hold.
+A multi-tx can be used to link the txs together, so either they all succeed, or they all fail.
+* flash loans. multi-tx allows for veo and subcurrency balances to go temporarily negative, as long as they end positive.
+* accounts without veo.
+You can use a flash loan and a amm-market to buy the veo to pay the fee inside the same tx.

+* it is not possible to put a contract_evidence_tx inside of a multi_tx, because this would be a denial of service vulnerability to mining pools and full nodes.

 # oracle_new